raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 [^complete-states]: For the set of states to be complete, it must contain the start or initial state, all of the final states, and every state used by the transition function.

 The recognizer's initial, or `start` state is required.
-It is a string respresenting the name of the initial state:
+It is a string representing the name of the initial state:

 ```json
 {